jm-real-99/algorithm-design/README.md

 # algorithm-design
-Python practices and exersices for the assignature Design and Analysis of Algorithm
+Python practices and exersices for Design of Algorithm